zulip/zulip/templates/zerver/help/move-content-to-another-stream.md

 {!message-actions-menu.md!}

-1. Select **Move message**.
+1. Select **Move messages**.
 If you do not see this option, you do not have permission to move this message.

 1. Select the destination stream for the message from the streams dropdown list.